Journaling

 Here’s a secret: taking aesthetic notes on the iPad is so much easier than on paper.

-When armed with a note-taking app like GoodNotes, there are so many features that enable you to create better notes, with less work.
+When armed with a note-taking app like Goodnotes, there are so many features that enable you to create better notes, with less work.

 Here are some tips & tricks on how to take aesthetic notes on the iPad.